 An asset's book value is the cost less accumulated depreciation.
-When first acquired, an asset's book value is equal to the cost (accumulated depreciation is zero); at the end of its useful life, an asset's book value is equal to its salvage value (the asset has been fully depreciated).
+When first acquired, an asset's book value is equal to the Oklahoma Cooperative Extension Fact Sheets are also available on our website at: http://osufacts.okstate.edu cost (accumulated depreciation is zero); at the end of its useful life, an asset's book value is equal to its salvage value (the asset has been fully depreciated).

-The Farm Financial Standards Council recommends both current market value and book value be disclosed for most depreciable assets.
-Other valuation methods are recommended for certain types of assets and for those assets, cost or market value may or may not be considered important.
+The Farm Financial Standards Council recommends both current market value and book value be disclosed for most depreciable assets.5 Other valuation methods are recommended for certain types of assets and for those assets, cost or market value may or may not be considered important.
 Net equity may be used to determine the value of shares owned in cooperatives and investment in other entities.
 The most practical method of determining net equity is to utilize the financial reports made by those entities.
 The total equity for the entity is divided by the total number of outstanding shares to determine the equity value per share.
 This amount is then multiplied by the number of shares owned to arrive at net equity.